michaelguren/Claude-test/README.md

 When used in conjunction with an AI code assistant:

-- Assume CloudFormation, VTL, and serverless design as default.
+- Assume AWS SAM, VTL, and serverless design as default.
-- Do **not** suggest third-party tooling (e.g., CDK, Amplify, SST).
+- Do **not** suggest any other third-party tooling (e.g., CDK, Amplify, SST).
 - Suggest durable, low-maintenance solutions.
 - Avoid introducing complexity unless explicitly requested.
 - Prioritize simple, human-readable code that reflects best practices.